makyo/peak-millenial/README.md

     3. They draw one more card without showing anyone for their Sanity level.
     4. Shuffle the deck.

+### Additional (de)buffs

-Boomers start with +1 Finances.
+* Boomers start with +1 Finances and +1 Sanity.
-Doomers start with -1 Sanity.
+* Doomers start with -2 Sanity.
-Zoomers start with +1 Technology
+* Zoomers start with +1 Technology and +1 Sanity.
-Bloomers start with +1 Social Credit
+* Bloomers start with +1 Social Credit and +1 Sanity.

+### Notes

+You cannot start with 0 Sanity or 10 of any other stat.
+If your draw and (de)buffs would give you such, add/subtract such that your Sanity is no lower than 1 and other stats are no greater than 9.

 Play
 ----